olegchir/flussonic-userlinks/README.md

 * Spring Security is out of the box security implementation (and Wicket native implementation is not good at all).
 Apache 2.0 License.
 * SQLite is the only popular embedded database with good license (not GPL and AGPL).
 License - no license, public domain.
 JDBC connector is under Apache 2.0 License.
 * SB Admin 3 is a light theme based on Bootstrap 3 and designed in LESS and CSS.
 Apache 2.0 License.

+###Notes for developers

+Static files from src/main/webapps cannot be properly served by Jetty (a bug?), so if you want to run this app on your local Jetty (eg for debugging the source in IntelliJ IDEA), you should place contrib/theme.xml to your $JETTY_HOME/webapps, and fix webapp name (replace flussonic-userlinks-1 with proper webapp name).

+For mvn jetty:run this hack is already added to pom.xml and will be applied automatically.